 There exists a large body of work in the area of semantic service matchmaking, and the field has been surveyed extensively for example in [13].
+Moreover, the annual S3 contest provides a platform for SWS matchmaker developers to present their state-of-the-art implementations and to participate in a comparative performance analysis.
+Details on this can be found in [14].
 However, to the best of our knowledge, iSeM is the first fully-fledged adaptive, hybrid semantic service IOPE matchmaker.
 Therefore, we will focus on the adaptivity aspect of hybrid matching and approximative logic-based filtering in the following.